traez/fetch-api-gender-determiner-project/README.md

-# Section.io - Fetch API Gender-Determiner Beginner Project
+# Section.io - Digital Clock and Countdown Timer JavaScript Project on JS Beginners

-This is a beginner project solution to get familiar with the use of Fetch API [This YouTube tutorial was most useful out of several](https://www.youtube.com/watch?v=AVmGmLFcukM).
+This is a combined solution to the [Digital Clock](https://jsbeginners.com/javascript-digital-clock/) and [Countdown Timer JavaScript Project](https://jsbeginners.com/javascript-countdown-timer/).
 I am trying to improve my coding skills by building realistic projects.

 ## Table of contents